 iv.
 Personal tutors must ensure their knowledge of these policies is current and provide advice within the parameters of published policies and procedures.

 i.
-Welfare Officers should provide help and guidance to students in relation to their health and welfare within the parameters of published policies and procedures.
-They will direct students to professional support for their circumstances and/or direct them to and help them navigate through University processes and procedures, and / or provide other appropriate support.
+Support and Wellbeing Officers (UNUK) or Senior Disability Support Advisor (UNNC) should provide help and guidance to students in relation to their health and wellbeing within the parameters of published policies and procedures.
+They will direct students to professional support for their circumstances and/or direct them to and help them navigate through University processes and procedures, and/or provide other appropriate support.

 ii.
-Welfare Officers should support students making submissions related to the procedures associated with this policy.
+Support and Wellbeing Officers (UNUK) or Senior Disability Support Advisor (UNNC) should support students making submissions related to the procedures associated with this policy.
 Often this will be part of a wider package of support provided to an individual student.

 iii.
-If they have previously been made aware of circumstances affecting a student’s ability to study and / or complete assessments and believe those circumstances to have had an adverse impact on the student’s performance, at the student’s request, Welfare Officers should provide a statement as per the evidence requirements of associated procedures.
+If they have previously been made aware of circumstances affecting a student’s ability to study and/or complete assessments and believe those circumstances to have had an adverse impact on the student’s performance, at the student’s request, Support and Wellbeing Officers (UNUK), or Senior Disability Support Advisor (UNNC) should provide a statement as per the evidence requirements of associated procedures.

 iv.
-Welfare Officers will attend and advise Extenuating Circumstances Panels on student cases, but are not a member of the panel and are not part of the decision-making process.
+Support and Wellbeing Officers (UNUK), or Senior Disability Support Advisor (UNNC) will attend and advise extenuating circumstances panels on student cases, but are not a member of the panel and are not part of the decision-making process.

 v.
-Welfare Officers may meet with students to explore support relevant to the issues identified in the claims the student has submitted.
+Support and Wellbeing Officers (UNUK), or Senior Disability Support Advisor (UNNC) may meet with students to explore support relevant to the issues identified in the claims the student has submitted.

-7. Responsibilities of Student Services staff - UK or equivalent at the international campuses
+7. Responsibilities of Student Services staff (UNUK) or Faculty Office staff (UNNC)

 i.
 Staff will offer support, information and direction to relevant procedures and specialist services.
 Guidance provided will be within the parameters of published policies and procedures.